np-codes/netflix-gpt/README.md

 - Embedded the youtube video
 - Secondary container ( it will have horizontal movie lists)
 - Movies API for getting movies lists
+- GPT search component
+- Removed Signin button from header as not required
+- Implimented Multi-Language feature

 # Features